apigeek/architect/README.md

 You write your process and governance and ApiGeek-Architect takes care of the rest.

+A feature (or epic) collects together related stories / scenarios .

 A scenario describes the expected behavior and outcomes in a way that is both human and machine friendly.

-A feature (or epic) collects together related stories / scenarios .
+The scenarios contain executable english instructions - related instructions are packaged as dialects.

 I want to use natural language
 ==============================